TorosFanny/website/posts/agda-hakyll.md

 The code works but has some rough edges:

-* The Agda files must be a top level module.
+* The Agda files must be top level modules.
 * An Agda interface file will be generated along the original literate file, so you must tell Hakyll to ignore said interface files (which end in `.agdai`).
 * Hakyll metadata is not 'filtered out', so it's better to include it as a